- Auto Play

 Page #212 Bookmark Pagee 2

-building.
+Peering into the dust cloud, I saw what was left of the base of thebuilding.
 It looked as if it were cut clean in two at the fourth or fifth story, like

 with a powerful laser.
 They replayed the truly heart-wrenching frames in slow